 It's important to view the path a prospective immigration law client takes from the search for information or services on Google to landing on your website.
 From that first click, users have expectations.
 It's important that their experience doesn't disappoint them.
 Your law firm landing page should align with your ad to create a sense of continuity.

-Let's say the keyword is "Immigration Law Firm in Chicago."
-You have a call to action that says, "Set an Appointment."
-Potential clients will expect that link to go to an immigration law service page that has an option to set an appointment.
+Let's say the keyword is ‘Immigration Law Firm in Chicago.’
+You have a call to action that says, ‘Set an Appointment.’
+Potential clients will expect that link to go to an immigration law service page with an option to set an appointment.
 That would create continuity.
 Being routed to a home page or another generic page would not.

-Optimizing Your Website for an Immigration Lawyer PPC Campaign
+Optimizing Your Website for an Immigration Law Firms PPC Campaign

 PPC digital marketing eventually takes customers to your law firm's website.
 That's why it's important to have a professionally designed website with engaging legal content.
 If your site is slow and outdated, your prospects will click away and head to the competitors.